 So, prepping a vehicle for graphics installation isn’t complicated.
-You have decals, contact information, or a company logo to install on your fleet vehicles.
-You’ve washed the cars or trucks and let them dry.
-Is there anything else you should do before applying the graphics?
-So, how important is prepping a vehicle for graphics installation?
+However, whether you have decals or a full wrap to install on your fleet vehicles prepping a vehicle for graphics installation is essential.
+It’s more than washing your cars and trucks and then waiting for them to dry.
+So, what is proper prepping a vehicle for graphics installation?

 “The biggest mistake is not prepping the surface,” says Jeff Stadelman.
 “It’s so important to have a clean surface to put the adhesives down on.
 That’s definitely the number one error.”
 No matter the substrate, glass or paint, and no matter the installation method wet or dry – if you do not clean the substrate properly then you will end up with a contaminated surface that hinders the performance of the adhesive.” — Preparing the surface.